SantiQ0905/OpenAlliance_FTC_2025/MTYRegional.md

     <img src="Pics/Monterrey/Celebratory_Valkyrie.jpeg" alt="Celebratory Valkyrie" style="width: 100%;"/>
   </div>
 </div>
 ---

 ## **🏁 A Defining Event for Overture & Thanks**

 The Monterrey Regional was a pivotal moment for both **Overture Purple** and **Overture White** teams.
-They are extremely proud of their progress and achievements in their second year in the FTC category.
-They extend their gratitude to the FTC community, alliance partners **VOLTEC Robotics Black** and **Botbusters White**, all competing teams, judges, volunteers, mentors, coaches, and supporters for their contributions and support.
-They look forward to continuing their journey towards the Mexico Championship and beyond.
+The team members are extremely proud of their progress and achievements in their second year in the FTC category.
+A special shoutout must go to the **Awards, Buissnes and Marketing team**, their efforts on essays, sponsorship and more have resulted in our positive result as Inspire Award 1st and 2nd place.
+Thank You.
+A heartfel thank you to our alliance partners **VOLTEC Robotics Black** and **Botbusters White**, all competing teams, judges, volunteers, mentors, coaches, and supporters for their contributions and support.
+We look forward to continuing our journey towards the Mexico Championship and beyond.

 💜⚪ **BELIEVE!** 🚀